subashini7/prasanna_web/content/biography.md

 Prasanna serves as an Editor of Computational Imaging, Member of Program Committee of COSI conference, and as a Panel Member of U.S. National Science Foundation.
 Prasanna was a Postdoc in EE at Caltech and holds a PhD in ECE from University of Colorado.
 Prasanna studied Business Strategies and Entrepreneurship at Stanford University.

 Prasanna's 24 patents and 45 publications have earned 1900 citations.
-Prasanna has been recognized by University of Colorado's Outstanding PhD Award, U.S. EB-1 Extraordinary Ability Classification, OSA Outstanding Paper Award, SPIE Science and Engineering Award, CPIA Awards, and GCT Coimbatore Gold Medal
+Prasanna has been recognized by University of Colorado's Outstanding PhD Award, U.S. EB-1 Extraordinary Ability Classification, OSA Outstanding Paper Award, SPIE Science and Engineering Award, CPIA Awards, and GCT Coimbatore Gold Medal.